 Edges first, then the whole roof

 Edge treatment pairs naturally with a full roof coating.
 The same access, the same preparation crew and the same visit can take a roof from rusting laps and a chalked, faded finish to a uniformly sealed surface with its weak points reinforced.
 For buildings around Shrewsbury that still have sound steel, that combination is usually the most cost-effective route to another long stretch of service.
-National Coating Specialists surveys first, quotes second, and works across England from its South East base.
+National Coating Specialists surveys first, quotes second, and works across the UK from its South East base.